 It all started in 1972 when I went for a pee and nothing happened.
 I have been living with multiple sclerosis since 1972.
-In 1979 I was 25 when my bladder involuntarily emptied itself.
-I’m sure MS would not have been diagnosed in those days.
+In 1979 I was 25 when my bladder involuntarily emptied itself, totally embarrassing.
+The problem went away and I just carried on with life, I’m sure MS would not have been diagnosed in those days.

 The glass is half full